 - 1. File and abide by an articulated membership intake program with the Office of Student Life and Development containing the organization's anti-hazing and pre-initiation activity policy. - 2.
-Induct no candidate that does not meet clearance requirements by the assigned deadline. - 3.
-Strictly adhere to the anti-hazing policies of Lincoln University, the Commonwealth System of Higher Education, and laws of the State of Pennsylvania. - 4.
+Induct no candidate that does not meet clearance requirements by the assigned deadline. - 1.
+Strictly adhere to the anti-hazing policies of Lincoln University, the Commonwealth System of Higher Education, and laws of the State of Pennsylvania. - 3.
 File a list of those individuals interested in membership with the following information: full name and student ID number.
-This information is gathered at the organization interest meeting and submitted to the Office of Student Life and Development the following business day. - 5.
-Provide a letter to the Office of Student Life and Development from national, region/state, or area coordinator that outlines the endorsed date for the start and finish of all intake programming. - 6.
-Ensure that each chapter member participates in a minimum of twenty (20) community service hours coordinated by the Office of Student Life and Development or by the chapter/ organization. - 7.
-Submit to the Office of Student Life and Development all of the organization's information including the names of officers and their members, student ID numbers, and advisors who are active. - 8.
-Ensure that all insurance obligations to the University have been satisfied and filed in the Office of Student Life and Development. - 9.
-Complete all intake activities (New Member Introduction included) prior to the date established by the Office of Student Life and Development. - 10.
-Submit date for New Member Introduction completed by 11:59 p.m. on the date assigned in the deadlines and requirements outline provided to the chapters and Advisors.
-Advisor(s) must be present and a written request stating the location, date and time two (2) weeks prior to the event.
+This information is gathered at the organization interest meeting and submitted to the Office of Student Life and Development the following business day. - 4.
+Provide a letter to the Office of Student Life and Development from national, region/state, or area coordinator that outlines the endorsed date for the start and finish of all intake programming. - 5.
+Ensure that each chapter member participates in a minimum of fifty (50) community service hours coordinated by the Office of Student Life and Development or by the chapter/organization. - 6.
+Submit a list of chapter members to the Office of Student Life & Development indicating active/inactive members at the start of the semester, as indicated in the deadlines and requirements provided to the organizations. - 7.
+Ensure that all insurance obligations to the University have been satisfied and filed in the Office of Student Life and Development. - 8.
+Complete all intake activities (New Member Introduction included) prior to the date established by the

+Office of Student Life and Development.

+- 9. Submit date for New Member Introduction completed by 11:59 p.m. on the date assigned in the deadlines and requirements outline provided to the chapters and Advisors.
+Advisor(s) must be present and a written request stating the location, date and time two (2) weeks prior to the event. - 10.
+Ensure that each chapter member maintains a 2.8 GPA.
+Failure by active individual members/the chapter to meet this requirement will render the chapter ineligible for membership intake.